nodejs/node/doc/api/fs.md

 * `mode` {string|integer} **Default:** `0o666` (readable and writable)
 * Returns: {Promise}

-Asynchronous file open that returns a `Promise` that, when resolved, yields a `FileHandle` object.
+Asynchronous file open that returns a `Promise` that, when fulfilled, yields a `FileHandle` object.
 See open(2).

 `mode` sets the file mode (permission and sticky bits), but only if the file was